Interested in Skiing or Snowboarding with Penguins in Antarctica?

-If you choose to ski/board, your ability level should be intermediate to advanced but you don’t need any touring or glacial travel experience.
+If you choose to ski/board, your ability level should be intermediate to advanced but you don’t need to have any touring or glacial travel experience.
+30% of our participants have no or minimal backcountry experience.
+We have groups (4-1) designed for the guide to instruct the basics of ski touring.
+Most are competent skiers and there is terrain for all abilities.
 We offer an optional Glacier Travel Course on Mt.
 Shasta in May and another in Ushuaia, Argentina days before the Cruise.
 This is a great refresher for those that haven’t traveled in glaciated terrain in a while, and it’s also recommended if you have little or no glacier travel experience so we can get you comfortable.
 This is a trip of a lifetime where skiing becomes secondary and the overall experience to interact with wildlife and become ambassadors for the Last Frontier will bring memories for the rest of your life.

 What if I don’t ski or snowboard?

 That is completely fine!
 Lots of our guests, spouses, and family members either don’t ski/board or want to mix up their activities.
 Beyond our ski touring option, we offer trekking and kayaking.
 Many guests choose to sign up for multiple activities to maximize their experience.